mitigation-controller/mitc/doc/User_Manual.md

 ## Working with the software

+Note that the MitC comes in two versions, the basic and te advanced versions.
+The advanced version allows incorporating penalty and reward in the optimiation problem.
+It also allows accounting for the correlations among the activities' durations.
+Students are recommended to use the basic version in their work and ignore all steps that are related to the advanced version.

 ### Input data
 Data must be structured following a predefined spreadsheet form (.xlsx).
 A template is already provided in the package directory.

 * Locate the data file template `Case study`, or other available templates, in the package directory
 * Insert data related to the project activities: activities' descriptions, activities' durations (three estimates for each: optimistic, most likely, and pessimistic), and activities' predecessors.
 A predecessor is an activity that precedes another activity – not in the chronological sense but according to their dependency to each others.
 You may insert more than one predecessor by separating them with a `space` or a comma `,`.